Consensys/doc.goquorum/docs/Concepts/Security/Framework/DecentralizedApplication/SmartContractsSecurity.md

 - [X] Ownership related events must be broadcasted to all the network participants.

-- [X] In a Consortium based ownership structure, changing activities that are bound to approval from consortium members before they are committed (e.g. editing Consortium structure) must have approval pending expiration date.
+- [X] In a Consortium based ownership structure, changing activities that are bound to approval from consortium members before they are committed (for example, editing Consortium structure) must have approval pending expiration date.

 - [X] Consortium based voting must involve real-time notification through EVM event emission.